splewis/sm-misc/README.md

 ## Downloads

+You may find some compiled versions of the plugins at http://dl.whiffcity.com/plugins/sm-misc.
+The only file you need to downloads is the `.smx` file.

-Since these plugins are small and unrelated, there is no stable, overall release.
-There are only [continuous builds](http://ci.splewis.net/job/sm-misc/lastSuccessfulBuild/) for them all.
-When using these, the version number of each plugin will be the build number.
+There are also [continuous builds](http://ci.splewis.net/job/sm-misc/lastSuccessfulBuild/) available for the plugins.
+These will be more recent than the plugin versions at http://dl.whiffcity.com/plugins/sm-misc.

 ## Installations